 Just south of Annapolis, near the mouth of South River, sits the last remaining screw-pile lighthouse still in its original location on the Chesapeake Bay.
 The Thomas Point Shoal Lighthouse has been designated as a National Historical Landmark, only one of twelve lighthouses to be given this distinct honor.
-The 1 ½ story hexagonal cottage structure you see today atop the screw-pile foundation was completed in 1875 and adorns paintings, notecards, coffee cups, and more as it is an iconic landmark in the Chesapeake region.
-The lighthouse is actually the third building designed to protect boats from the Thomas Point Shoal.
+The 1 ½ story hexagonal cottage structure you see today atop the screw-pile foundation was completed in 1875 and adorns paintings, notecards, coffee cups, and more.
+It is an iconic landmark in the Chesapeake region.
+The lighthouse is the third building designed to protect boats from the Thomas Point Shoal.
 The other two were shore-based towers.
-The first was built in 1825 and the second in 1838.
+The first was built in 1825, and the second in 1838.
 When it became apparent that a land-based tower was inadequate, plans were made to build a screw-pile lighthouse right on top of the shoal itself.

 This particular building method, developed by Alexander Mitchell, an Irish lighthouse designer, is extremely important in allowing the lighthouse to remain stable and fixed to the sandy bottom of the Chesapeake Bay.
 The Coast Guard maintains the light for navigational purposes, but the structure has not operated since 1986.
 The three remaining screw-pile lighthouses have been moved from their original locations and are now museums.